Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: A two variable factorization theorem

+Recall that in one variable, the \fr theorem (\ref{thm:fr-thm}) gives a factorization of any operator valued trigonometric polynomial with very strong degree bounds.
+However in two variables, even in the scalar valued case, there are no uniform bounds based on the degree of the polynomials being factored (see Section~5 of \cite{scheiderer-deg-bds}).
+By considering a direct sum of scalar polynomials all of the same degree but with factorization degrees growing, one can construct an operator valued trigonometric polynomial of finite degree without a factorization in terms of polynomials of bounded degree.
+However, if the coefficients are operators on a finite dimensional Hilbert space, polynomial factorization is possible.

-\begin{theorem} Let $\eK$ be a Hilbert space.
-Given a positive $\lk$ valued trigonometric polynomial $Q$ in a two variables $z = (z_1,z_2)$ of degree $(d_1,d_2)$, $Q$ can be factored as a sum of hermitian squares of at most $2d_2$, $\lk$ valued, analytic polynomials of degree at most $(d_1,2d_2-1)$. \end{theorem}
+\begin{theorem} Let $\eK$ be a Hilbert space with $\dim \eK < \infty$.
+Given a positive $\lk$ valued trigonometric polynomial $Q$ in two variables, there exist integers $m \geq d_B$ such that a positive $\lk$ valued trigonometric polynomial $Q$ can be factored as a sum of at most $2d_2$ hermitian squares of $\lk$ valued, analytic polynomials with degrees bounded by $({d'}_1,2d_2-1)$, ${d'}_1 = \max\{d_A, m\}$. \end{theorem}

-Of course the roles of $z_1$ and $z_2$ can be reversed, so as to factor such a polynomial as a sum of hermitian squares of at most $2d_1$, $\lk$ valued, analytic polynomials of degree at most $(2d_1-1,d_2)$.
+Of course the roles of $z_1$ and $z_2$ can be reversed, potentially altering the number and degrees of the polynomials in the factorization.

-\begin{proof}[Proof of Theorem~\ref{thm:2d-fejer-riesz-thm}] To begin with, assume that $\dim \eK < \infty$.
-The general case is dealt with at the end.

-As usual, the trigonometric polynomial $Q$ is associated to a bi-Toeplitz operator $T_Q$ in such a way that $T_Q$ is Toeplitz of degree $d_2$ with coefficients $R_0, \dots, R_{d_2}$ which are Toeplitz of degree at most $d_1$ acting on $\eG = \bigoplus_0^\infty \eK$.
-These are collected into $d_2\times d_2$ blocks, resulting in a tridiagonal Toeplitz operator on $\etG$, which is isomorphic to the direct sum of $d_2$ copies of $\eG$.
-There is then a unitary operator, call it $V$, which conjugates the entries of this block Toeplitz operator into Toeplitz operators of degree at most $d_1$ with entries acting on $\etK = \bigoplus_1^{d_2} \eK$.
-The result is then a bi-Toeplitz operator on $\bigoplus_0^\infty \etK$ with degree $(d_1,1)$; that is, a Toeplitz operator of degree $1$ with entries which are Toeplitz operators of degree at most $d_1$.
-Write this positive operator as
+\begin{proof}[Proof of Theorem~\ref{thm:2d-fejer-riesz-thm}] As observed above, the trigonometric polynomial $Q$ is associated to a bi-Toeplitz operator $T_Q$ in such a way that $T_Q$ is Toeplitz of degree $d_2$ with coefficients $R_0, \dots, R_{d_2}$ which are Toeplitz of finite degrees bounded by $d_A$, $d_B^\pm$, and $d_B$ as defined above.

+Collect the coefficients into $d_2\times d_2$ blocks to form a tridiagonal Toeplitz operator.
+The blocks as they stand are not Toeplitz.
+However, there is a unitary conjugation (call the unitary $V$) collecting the $(i,j)$th entries into $d_2\times d_2$ blocks acting on a space $\etK = \bigoplus_1^{d_2} \eK$.
+This results in a positive tridiagonal Toeplitz operator